Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/vertex.md

 <img src="../../images/SplitVerts_Example.png">
 </div>

->**Note** : When a vertex is **Split**, the newly seperated vertices will not actually move apart on their own.
+>**Note** : When a vertex is **Split**, the newly separated vertices will not actually move apart on their own.
 This was done for the image, to better illustrate the effect of this action.

 ---